 The consolidated financial statements include the accounts and operations of the Company, the Operating Partnership, its subsidiaries, and joint venture partnerships in which it participates.
-With respect to its joint ventures, the Company has general partnership interests ranging from 20% to 50% and, since the Company is the sole general partner and exercises substantial operating control over these entities, such partnerships are included in the consolidated financial statements.
+With respect to its joint ventures, the Company has general partnership interests ranging from 20% to 50% and, as the Company is the sole general partner and exercises substantial operating control over these entities, such partnerships are consolidated in the Company's financial statements.